Projects and Areas of Expertise

 The research and clinical endeavors of Melissa Donovick, Ph.D., are broadly centered on Latina/o mental health, parenting, and prevention science with Spanish-speaking Latina/o families and are aimed at improving child mental health outcomes.
 Her research agenda focuses on decreasing mental health disparities among Latinas/os by promoting culturally competent research, including developing, implementing, and evaluating culturally relevant preventive interventions for Latina/o families. and are aimed at improving child mental health outcomes.
 Dr. Donovick is an assistant professor in the counseling psychology program at the University of Oregon.

-Andy Garbacz, Ph.D., is interested in parent-teacher behavioral consultation, school-family partnerships, parent engagement, and indirect service delivery in schools within a three-tiered framework.
-He is particularly focused on determining how positive social-behavioral outcomes are attained for children and families within these areas.
-Andy is an assistant professor in the School Psychology Program at the University of Oregon.
-He is also a nationally certified school psychologist and holds Nebraska certification as a school psychologist.
+Andy Garbacz, Ph.D., is interested in school-based collaborative (parent-teacher) consultation, family-school partnerships, and indirect service delivery in schools within a three-tiered framework.
+Andy is an assistant professor in the School Psychology Program at the University of Oregon, a licensed school psychologist, and a Nationally Certified School Psychologist.

 Kristina Hiatt Racer, Ph.D., is interested in individual differences in attention and emotion processing and how they interact with contextual factors such as parenting and peers to promote or prevent the development of psychopathology.
 She is using behavioral and event-related potential techniques to examine individual differences in the development of selective attention and reward/punishment sensitivity in children and adolescents.